 We have a very clear anti-bullying policy which sets out our procedures for responding to any concerns raised by children, parents or staff.

-The school council devised an Anti-Bullying Charter in consultation with their classes.
-They launched this to the school in an assembly and organised for the charter to be on display in every class and around the school.
-The children tell us that they are very clear about what to do if they have any concerns.
+The Children’s Leadership Team devised an Anti-Bullying Charter in consultation with their classes.
+This is regularly reviewed and shared with the school community: the children tell us that they are very clear about what to do if they have any concerns.